veridonia/whitepaper/Whitepaper.md

 ## 6. Additional Core Principles

-**Independence from Advertiser Influence:** Veridonia is free from advertiser funding, ensuring that content curation remains unbiased and dictated solely by community standards.
+**Independence from Advertiser Influence:** Veridonia is free from advertiser funding, ensuring that content curation is not driven by advertiser incentives and is dictated solely by community standards.
 The platform will never employ advertising as a monetisation strategy.
 Instead, future revenue models may involve subscriptions or donations, but public benefit content—such as community feeds—will always remain free to access.
 Only private benefit features may be offered as paid options, balancing sustainability with Veridonia’s commitment to open access and public good.

 ## 7. Conclusion

-Veridonia is an experiment in community-driven curation.
-By pairing sortition and tiered voting with an ELO-based rating, it exchanges engagement optimisation for incentives that make judgement matter: low-quality contributions carry rating and throttling costs, while careful, community-aligned decisions expand a user's influence.
-The hypothesis is straightforward: if incentives reward diligence and shared standards, the system should produce online feeds that are higher in quality and more trustworthy.
+Veridonia is an experiment in community-guided curation.
+By pairing sortition and tiered voting with an ELO-based rating model, it replaces engagement optimisation with incentives that reward careful participation.
+Contributions that repeatedly fall outside the community’s standards carry rating and throttling costs, while steady, attentive decisions expand a participant’s role in shaping what the community sees.
+The expectation is that such incentives produce feeds that feel more deliberate, legible, and aligned with the community’s own preferences, with a healthier balance of signal over noise than engagement-driven alternatives.

 The next step is empirical: testing the system under real conditions and deliberate stress.
-We will evaluate content quality, capture resistance, decision latency versus judgement alignment, and the fairness of IP-based inheritance to refine both the model and its parameters.
+We will evaluate how feeds distribute attention between substantive contributions and noise, as well as overall content quality and capture resistance.
+We will also examine decision latency versus judgement alignment and the fairness of IP-based inheritance to refine both the model and its parameters.

 A second question is sustainability.
-We will evaluate whether a non-advertising model—driven by voluntary support or subscriptions—can fund operations without distorting incentives, while keeping core public-benefit features open.
+We will evaluate whether a non-advertising model – driven by voluntary support or subscriptions – can fund operations without distorting incentives, while keeping core public-benefit features open.

 Ultimately, Veridonia is a falsifiable proposal.
 If outcomes under real use do not beat practical baselines—or if funding compromises the aims—it should be revised or retired.
 If they do, the system may be worth iterating on.
 We invite researchers and communities to test, critique, and adapt these ideas.